toralf/tinderbox/README.md

     start_img.sh <image>

-The file */var/tmp/tb/LOCK* is created within that image to avoid 2 running instances of the same image.
 The wrapper *bwrap.sh* handles all sandbox related actions and gives control to *job.sh* which is the heart of the tinderbox.

 Without any arguments all symlinks in *~/run* are processed.